 IWLA Special Interest Groups (SIGs)

-• have access to specialized educational resources and have early access to new tools in their focus area;
+• SIG membership provides access to specialized educational resources and early access to new tools in their focus area.

-• develop a network of peers to whom they can turn when issues/questions arise in their warehousing organization;
+• Develop a network of peers to whom you can turn to when issues/questions arise in your warehousing organization.

-• identify topics/trends/issues for the SIG to tackle and;
+• Help identify topics/trends/issues for the SIG to tackle.

 • Audience: Individuals from IWLA member organizations with job functions in the specific areas